Terms & Conditions

 6.3 Neither party shall use the other party’s confidential information for any purpose other than to perform its obligations under the Contract.

-6.4 By attending our training course you are agreeing that you have no plans to carry out undertake any future training work yourself for a period of a minimum of 5 years.
-Should you wish to manage, advertise for, recruit for or take part in and training within the same or similar field within a period of a 5 years, a fee of £10,000 or an ongoing commercial arrangement must be paid to or agreed with Ox Resin Ltd prior to the start of the first training session.
+6.4 By attending our training course you are agreeing that you will not undertake any future training work yourself for a period of a minimum of 10 years.
+Should you wish to manage, advertise for, recruit for or take part in, in any way, training within the same or similar field within a period of a 10 years, a fee of £25,000 or an ongoing commercial arrangement must be paid to or agreed with Ox Resin Ltd prior to the start of the first training session.

 7. Limitation of liability: